 - The ability to integrate rich content.
 A robust digital workplace allows participants to integrate video, web pages, PowerPoint slides and multiple data sources into meetings and presentations.

 - Large displays that enable visualization of multiple pieces of content at once.
 Especially in settings where the goal is to analyze big data, this can really make a difference.

 One thing is for sure: Mobile work is not going anywhere.
 In fact, considering the data, chances are the upward trend will continue.
 Adopting a digital workplace can help your company benefit from the cost savings, productivity and employee satisfaction that remote work can afford.

-In my next blog post, I’ll discuss how to build a business case and strategy for adopting digital-workplace technology in your organization.
-Until then, if you have any questions or comments, feel free to contact me.
+In my next blog post, I discuss how to build a business case and strategy for adopting digital-workplace technology in your organization.

 This article is published as part of the IDG Contributor Network.
 Want to Join?